-The motivation for the bad agents is obvious – they want the commission and don’t care about the long-term satisfaction of their clients.
+The bad agents’ motivation is obvious – they want the commission and don’t care about their clients’ long-term satisfaction.
 We see this all the time with real estate agents who practice dual agency.
 But why would an inspector attempt to scare off buyers repeatedly?

 Some inspectors may just be ignorant of the need for perspective.
 They may believe that every buyer is entitled to a perfect home, unaware that most buyers can’t afford such a property.

 A percentage of the gloom and doom inspectors do have shady motives.
-They are hoping to get a “two for”, or even a “three for” – the opportunity to do multiple inspections, and therefore make twice or even three times the money from one client.
+They hope to get a “two for” or even a “three for” – the opportunity to do multiple inspections and make twice or even three times the money from one client.